dxganta/onchain-identity-solution/README.md

 <strong>addQuestions(string[10] memory newQuestions)</strong>
 ```
 params: (newQuestions) => array of strings with each string being the question with the answer choices.
 E.g ["Which sidechain is sovryn deployed to?
-0)Polygon 1)RSK 2)Ethereum 3)Bitcoin", ...]
+0)Polygon 1)RSK 2)Ethereum 3)Bitcoin", "How much leverage does Sovryn offer?
+0)3x 1)2x 2)10x 3)5x "...]

 info: Adds these questions for the current upcoming test